rozacki/airflow-hands-on/README.md

 - CLI: using -c argument
 - API: POST json object "conf"

-will argument be passwed using  xcom?
+will argument be passed using xcom after clearing the state?

 - yes